NLnetLabs/rotonda/design docs/design-fiq.md

         routes.first.internal.mark.set(Best);
     }

+    // Some fairly bogus filter, just to illustrate named filters, and how
+    // they can be referred to (in the apply section). filter more_marks for route: Route {
+        matching not originate set-non-installed(route, NonOriginate);
+    }

     apply for route: Route {
         with best-path;

         filter exactly-one exists(found_prefix) matching { set-best(route); return accept; };
-        filter some local-pref(route.bgp_records) not matching set-non-selected(LocalPref) matching pipe into next;
+        filter some local-pref(route.bgp_records) not matching { set-non-selected(LocalPref); filter more_marks; } matching pipe into next;
         filter some originate not matching set-non-selected(route, Originate) matching pipe into next;
         filter exactly-one as-path-length {
             matching {